The Independent Inquiry into Child Sexual Abuse – the first public hearings for the Child Migration Programmes

 As some former child migrants prepare to give their testimony to the Inquiry in the following two weeks, the Child Migrants Trust will be supporting them as they tell the people of Britain what happened to them so that lessons can be learnt and justice delivered.

-The Inquiry proceedings are being live-streamed online and can be viewed here.
+The Inquiry proceedings were live-streamed online and the recordings can be viewed here.